filip26/iron-verifiable-credentials/README.md

 An implementation of the [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) in Java.

-**under active development, use it at your own risk, everything is subject to change**
+**under active development, use at your own risk, everything is a subject to change**

 # Contributing